kurtgodden/RepData_PeerAssessment1/PA1_template.md

 #    in the GitHub repository to see an example of what this plot should look
 #    like using simulated data.

+#define fn to return Boolean vector where T means weekend
 isWeekend <- function(dateAsCharacter) {
+    # dateAsCharacter is a vector of character dates
                 weekdays(as.Date(dateAsCharacter)) %in% c("Saturday", "Sunday")
                 }
+# get weekend vector of all dates based on the imputed dataset
 is.weekend <- isWeekend(activityDataFilled$date)

+#replace T with 'weekend' and F with 'weekday'
 is.weekend[is.weekend==TRUE] <- "weekend"
 is.weekend[is.weekend==FALSE] <- "weekday"

+#add new 2-level factor variable for weekend/weekday
 activityDataFilled$TypeOfDay <- as.factor(is.weekend)

 # Now make the panel plot and I'll use ggplot2